v2sCollections/Constellation/README.md

 ![](https://s11.gifyu.com/images/SgFM7.png)

 - Enemies have more health.
+- Prevent the player becoming a bullet sponge on the higher levels.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)

 ![](https://s11.gifyu.com/images/SgFpk.png)

-- Fixed twitching/stuttering when sprinting in first person.
+- Fixes twitching/stuttering when sprinting in first person.
+- Fixes mine explosions being to quick.
+- Fixes an issue, where companions and other NPCs can steal your kill and you get no XP for it.
+- Fixes an issue with NPCs taking to long to blink.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)